michaelrsweet/pdfio/doc/pdfio.md

 Create a PDF File With Text and an Image
 ----------------------------------------

-The `image2pdf.c` example code creates a PDF file containing a JPEG or PNG image file and optional caption on a single page.
+The `image2pdf.c` example code creates a PDF file containing a GIF, JPEG, or PNG image file and optional caption on a single page.
 The `create_pdf_image_file` function creates the PDF file, embeds a base font and the named JPEG or PNG image file, and then creates a page with the image centered on the page with any